Meaning of Jaipur, "Pur" & Jeypore

-Understanding the Meaning of Jaipur
+Understanding the Meaning of Jaipur | History Behind The Name

 Many people wonder why the Pink City is called Jaipur or what is meaning of Jaipur.
 It is a logical question.
-The city has been known by many variations of its current names.
+The city has been known by many variations of its current name.
 Some of the old ways of writing Jaipur were Jeypore, Jepar, Jaipoor, etc, to name a few.

 To answer this question about the meaning of Jaipur, we must first ask the following questions regarding the city name.